MicrosoftDocs/SupportArticles-docs/support/windows-server/performance/troubleshoot-startup-problems.md

 >
 > [326215](https://support.microsoft.com/help/326215) How to use the Recovery Console on a Windows Server 2003-based computer that doesn't start.

-## How to use Automated System Recovery
+## How to use Automated System Recovery (ASR)

-To recover from a system failure by using Automated System Recovery (ASR), follow these steps.
+To recover from a system failure by using Automated System Recovery, follow these steps.

 1. Make sure that you have the following available before you start the recovery procedure:
    - The ASR disk that you created before.